piegeek/DataStructures2021/06-hashtable/README.md

   `QuadProbeHashTable::get_next_pos()`.

-* `void HashTable::enlarge_table()`: Our hash table requires that its table size is doubled if its load factor is equal to or greater than 0.5.
+* `void HashTable::enlarge_table()`: Our hash table requires that its table size is doubled if its load factor is greater than 0.5.
 You will need to implement such a dynamic grow feature in this `HashTable::enlarge_table()` function.
 You will also accordingly check the load factor after every `HashTable::put()` operation, which invokes `HashTable::enlarge_table()` if needed.